-The changes has made it much more flexible for your company to utilize this benefit, however you need to be wary about the rules.
+The changes have made it much more flexible for your company to utilize this benefit, however, you need to be wary about the rules.

 In order for the trivial benefit to be applicable the following conditions must be met: